loathers/garbage-collector/README.md

 > Garbo crashed with error Mall price too high for item?

 Try rerunning it once.
 These checks are emergency stops in case the mall prices go beyond expectations.

+> Garbo crashed with error Macro Aborted - Unknown predicate: monsterhpbelow 69?

+If you own Monster Manuel, factoids are required for the relevant monsters that will be encountered by Garbo.
+You can just finish combat manually and resume until these errors go away (up to once per unique monster).